anyangateny1/SEP-UG-33/README.md

 ## Building the Project

-### Modern Build System (CMake) - Recommended
+### Build System (Makefile)

-The project now uses CMake as the primary build system for better cross-platform support and modern C++ toolchain integration.
+The project uses a comprehensive Makefile for cross-platform compilation and automation.

 #### Prerequisites

-- CMake 3.16+
+- g++ compiler with C++17 support
-- C++17 compatible compiler (GCC 7+, Clang 7+, MSVC 2019+)
+- make utility
-- Ninja build system (recommended) or Make
+- For Windows cross-compilation: mingw-w64
-- Optional: vcpkg for dependency management
+- For IDE support: bear (optional)

 #### Quick Start